kyanase/WindowsFormsObservables/README.md

 # WindowsFormsObservables
-A library of extension methods make all events to be able to handle as observables.
+A library of extension methods handle all events as observables.